skysheng7/AI_bias_in_farming/README.md

 # AI's representation bias about livestock farming

-This project explores the bias text-to-image generative AI models have about livestock farming.
+This project explores the representation bias about livestock farming in text-to-image generative AI models (DALL-E 3 and Stable Diffusion 3.5-large).

 ## Dataset Information